Dotnet-Boxed/Templates/CONTRIBUTING.md

 # Coding Guidelines

-- Projects use StyleCop to produce style warnings.
+- Projects use StyleCop and .editorconfig to produce style warnings.
 Please fix all warnings in any code you submit.
 - Write unit tests for any code written.

 # Special Thanks